aviondb/aviondb/CONTRIBUTING.md

 ### Community Guidelines

-We want to keep the IpfsDB community awesome, growing and collaborative.
+We want to keep the AvionDB community awesome, growing and collaborative.
 We need your help to keep it that way.
 To help with this we've come up with some general guidelines for the community as a whole:

 - Be nice: Be courteous, respectful and polite to fellow community members: no regional, racial, gender, or other abuse will be tolerated.
 We like nice people way better than mean ones!